Man City defender Garcia tests positive for Covid-19 | Goal.com

 Despite the increase in cases, City's Premier League match against Chelsea is set to go ahead as planned on Sunday.

-Pep Guardiola's team are seven points adrift of leaders Liverpool heading into the match at Stamford Bridge, though they have played two games fewer.
+Pep Guardiola's team, who are unbeaten in their last 10 games in all competitions, are seven points adrift of leaders Liverpool heading into the match at Stamford Bridge, though they have two games in hand over their rivals.

 Chelsea are level on points with their weekend opponents and have won just one of their last five matches in the English top-flight.